Sebasssssss/Music-player-with-ChatGPT/README.md

 ## Usage

-To use the application, you must create a `.env` file at the root level of the project and add the following environment variables:
+To use the web player, create a `.env` file at the root level of the project and add the following environment variables:

 ```
 OPENAI_API_KEY=your_openai_api_key